checkiz/elixir-bson/README.md

 rebson = Bson.encode re: Bson.Regex.new pattern: "\d*", opts: "g"
 ```

-Implementation of encoders and decoders is done using `Protocol`, so, it is possible to redefine them (for instance, encoding end decoding of Bson.Bin could be redefined for the userdefined subtype)
+Implementation of encoders and decoders is done using `Protocol`, so, it is possible to redefine them (for instance, encoding end decoding of Bson.Bin could be redefined for the user defined subtype)